loganb/teensy-utils/README.md

 Timer
 ---------

-The timer module provides a real-time counter with 100µs resolution.
+The timer module provides a real-time counter with 100µs resolution using Timer 3.
 Applications may use it from within an event loop to execute code on a periodic basis.
 Applications may poll to determine if their timer has fired and perform an associated action.
 For example,

     int main(void)
     {